sweta4b/Personal-portfolio/README.md

 # Portfolio Website

+## Tech Stack
+It is created using HTML and CSS.

 ## About
 This is my portfolio website created using reactJS, html and css.
 It lists project I have created, their source code and also blogs writen by me.
 Checkout the link here: https://bishtsweta-my-website.netlify.app